AARP Hearing Center

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-According to the Federal Trade Commission, consumers in Hawai‘i reported $79.6 million stolen by fraud in 2024, with the most common scams involving imposter scams followed by online shopping scams and fake negative reviews, and investment fraud.
+According to the Federal Trade Commission, consumers in Hawai‘i reported $79.6 million stolen by fraud in 2025, with the most common scams involving imposter scams followed by online shopping and negative reviews, and investment fraud.

 Time: 10 a.m.

-Details: Senior Planet from AARP holds two webinars on managing online privacy and recognizing misinformation online.
-Registration Information: https://events.aarp.org/event/tech4-26
+Details: Senior Planet from AARP holds a webinar recognizing misinformation online.

-In addition to educational events, AARP Hawai‘i is also advocating for legislation to provide consumer safeguards for cryptocurrency kiosks, which are used by criminals as a payment method in scams.
+In addition to educational events, AARP Hawai‘i also held a shredding event, telephone town hall.
+At the Legislature we are advocating to pass a bill to provide consumer safeguards for cryptocurrency kiosks, which are used by criminals as a payment method in scams.
 Senate Bill 2387 and House Bill 2003 are both advancing in the Legislature.

 The AARP Fraud Watch Network provides free tools and support to help people spot and avoid fraud, including:

-To find local events or learn more about AARP Fraud Prevention Month, visit aarp.org/localfraudevents
+To find more local events or learn more about AARP Fraud Prevention Month, visit aarp.org/hi or go to the AARP Hawai‘i Facebook page and click on the events tab.

 More From AARP